FREE CONSULTATIONS

 It’s not often that Republicans and Democrats can agree on anything, but one issue has recently brought the two sides together.
 After decades of enforcing harsh penalties for simple and non-violent drug crimes, lawmakers are now moving towards a more measured approach to federal drug crimes.
 As a result, thousands of people convicted of low-level federal drug crimes are ready to be released.

-Last year, the U.S. Sentencing Commision decided to lower the recommended sentences for people convicted of drug felonies.
+Last year, the U.S. Sentencing Commission decided to lower the recommended sentences for people convicted of drug felonies.
 Those sentence reductions can be applied retroactively, so that people who were already convicted of long prison sentences for federal drug charges can be released earlier than their initial sentencing suggested.
 On average, prison terms will be reduced by an average of 25 months.

 Under the changes, a judge will review each case to determine whether the release would represent a safety concern for the public.
 In many of these cases, the individuals have already served 10 or more years for their crime.
 Almost 6,000 inmates are set to be released next month.
 In all, the Justice Department expects as many as 40,000 prisoners could take advantage of the sentence reductions.
 Some will go to halfway houses or home confinement before they are put on supervised release.
 Prisoners who are foreign citizens face deportation.